Anne Marie Cummings: Artistic career

-Cummings grew up in Ft.
-Lauderdale, Florida, and began acting on stage at the age of six, and after performing in multiple professional plays by the age of 16, she attended the drama program at Carnegie Mellon University.
-During her summers at Carnegie, she continued to study acting at Northwestern University and the British American Drama Academy in Oxford, England (BADA).
+Cummings grew up in Fort Lauderdale, Florida, and began acting on stage at the age of six.
+After performing in multiple professional plays, by the age of 16 she attended the conservatory drama program at Carnegie Mellon University.
+During her summer years while at Carnegie, she continued to study acting at Northwestern University and the British American Drama Academy in Oxford, England (BADA).
 At BADA, she attended lectures with Simon Callow, Jeremy Irons, Peggy Ashcroft and John Gielgud.
-At Northwestern, she studied Anton Chekhov’s plays, in depth, with the master of Chekhov - the late Earle R. Gister.
+At Northwestern, she studied Anton Chekhov’s plays with the master of Chekhov - the late Earle R. Gister.

-Following her dramatic education, Cummings performed in regional theatres around the United States, but before that venture began, Peter Sylvester cast her in the role of Irina in “The Three Sisters,” by Anton Chekhov, at Synchronicity Space in New York City.
+Following her dramatic education, Cummings performed in regional theatres around the United States.
+It began when Peter Sylvester cast her in the role of Irina in “The Three Sisters,” by Anton Chekhov, at Synchronicity Space in New York City.
 Subsequently, she worked at the Alley Theatre in Houston, Texas, with director Gregory Boyd (“A Flea in Her Ear,” by Georges Feydeau), and with directors and writers Anne Bogart and Tina Landau (“American Vaudeville”).
-She then moved to Austin to perform in the role of Constanza in “Amadeus,” by Peter Schaffer and directed by Mark Ramont at the Capital City Playhouse, and to play the role of Puck in “A Midsummer Night’s Dream,’ directed by Anne Ciccolella at the Austin Shakespeare Festival.
+She then performed the role of Constanza in “Amadeus,” by Peter Schaffer which was directed by Mark Ramont at the Capital City Playhouse in Austin, Texas.
+And she enjoyed taking on the character of Puck in “A Midsummer Night’s Dream,’ directed by Anne Ciccolella at the Austin Shakespeare Festival.

-Cummings then traveled to Seattle and created her first theatre company, The Immediate Theatre.
-She teamed up with fight choreographer, and theatre and opera director, Chuck Hudson, who directed her in the role of Gregor in an avant-garde production of “The Metamorphosis,” by Franz Kafka, and as Marie in “Woyzeck,” by Georg Büchner.
-Cummings enjoyed experimenting in the theatre and also teamed up with director Benji Bittle and played the role of Taylor (as a woman) from the play “K2,” by Patrick Meyers.
-For this production, a dance studio was turned into a mountain created by scaffolds, designed by Andrew Davidhazy, and Cummings trained for this role by summiting the 14,000 foot Mt.
+Anne Marie traveled to Seattle and created her first theatre company, The Immediate Theatre.
+She teamed with theatre and opera director, Chuck Hudson, who directed her in the role of Gregor in an avant-garde production of “The Metamorphosis,” by Franz Kafka, and as Marie in “Woyzeck,” by Georg Büchner.
+Cummings enjoyed experimenting in the theatre and collaborated with Benji Bittle who directed her in the role of Taylor (as a woman) from the play “K2,” by Patrick Meyers.
+For this production, a dance studio was turned into a mountain created by scaffolds, designed by Andrew Davidhazy, and Cummings (a method actress), trained for this role by summiting the 14,000 foot Mt.
 Rainier.

-Cummings also performed with established companies in the Seattle area: AHA!
+Anne Marie also performed with established companies in the Seattle area: AHA!
 Theatre, Alice B. Theatre, the Seattle Shakespeare Company, the Seattle Children’s Theatre, the Seattle Opera, and the Seattle Repertory Theatre where she worked with Tony Award-Winning director, Doug Hughes.
-Hughes directed Cummings in the black box and mainstage productions of “Voir Dire,” by Joe Sutton, as well as a reading of the play at the New York Theatre Workshop in NYC.
+Hughes directed Cummings in the black box and mainstage productions of “Voir Dire,” by Joe Sutton, as well as a reading of the play at the New York Theatre Workshop in Manhattan.